Welcome to our DIY Car Detailing FAQ.

 A: The best way to remove stains, spots and smears from your car is to get rid of them as quickly as possible and before they have had a chance to bake into the paint in the hot sun.
-If you have stubborn stains, spots and smears then you will need to wash your car and use a surface preparation that will safely and deeply clean the surface to remove the contamination.
+If you have stubborn stains, spots and smears then you will need to wash your car and use a surface preparation (like a clay bar) that will safely and deeply clean the surface to remove the contamination.

 Q: What causes swirl marks on the paint surfaces of my car?

 A: Swirl marks are actually microscopic scratches that appear in the paint finish and are often caused by the use of a buffer with the wrong type of wax, polish or polishing pad.
 Automatic car washes are a common culprit, especially on late model cars with clear coat paints.
 Hand application or removal of products using harsh materials, or pads and cloths containing micro abrasives from falling on the ground or improper storage, are also, often the cause of swirl marks on your car.
 To avoid swirl marks on your car, make sure you thoroughly wash all dirt particles from your car before applying polish or wax and make sure to always use a 100% terry cloth towel to draw out any contaminants on the surface, into the towel, instead of allowing them to scratch the sensitive paint.

 Q: How do I remove the rough feeling from your paint?

 A: There are many contaminants that can stubbornly adhere to your paint that even a high-quality car wash can’t remove them.
 In these cases, look at a variety of clay bar products that are specifically designed to remove many of these bonded surface contaminants.

 Q: What is the difference between dual action or random orbital polishers vs rotary buffer polishers?